AbeMauriceVictorino/hero/README.md

-# hero
+# Ladder
-Demo repository for ICS 385 Spring 2020
+Ladder repository for ICS 385 Spring 2020
-Sample code use nodejs to demo use of external packages for SuperHeroes, SuperVillains and Inspirational-Quotes from npmjs
+Here is the code for Ladder Homework week 6